Welcome to the DC Statehood Coalition

 Keep up with DC Statehood Bill News!

-Known officially as the State of Washington, DC Admission Act, the legislation from DC Delegate Eleanor Holmes Norton -- HR 1291 -- now has 133 cosponsors one month after our second major should-be-citizen lobby day on June 12 with the addition of Rep's Adriano Espaillat (NY-13), Darren Soto (FL-9), Bill Foster (IL-11), Pramila Jayapal (WA-7), Dwight Evans (PA-2), Ruben Kihuen (NV-4), Donald Norcross (NJ-1), Val Butler Demings (FL-10), Sean Patrick Maloney (NY-18) and Carol Shea-Porter (NH-1).
-A complimentary bill by Sen. Tom Carper (DE) -- S. 1278 -- was introduced on May 25 in the Senate and now has 19 cosponsors.
+Known officially as the State of Washington, DC Admission Act, the legislation from DC Delegate Eleanor Holmes Norton -- HR 1291 -- now has 136 cosponsors -- a new record! -- as of July.
+A companion bill from Sen. Tom Carper (DE) -- S. 1278 -- now has 19 cosponsors.
 For the full list of cosponsors for the 115th Congress (and previous Congresses), see here.

-Last but not least, DC Attorney General Karl Racine made national news with his announcement of a lawsuit filed together with MD Attorney General Brian Frosh against Pres.
+DC Attorney General Karl Racine made national news with his announcement of a lawsuit filed together with MD Attorney General Brian Frosh against Pres.
 Donald Trump alleging violations of the Emoluments Clause of the Constitution of the United States for income accrued by the President through his Trump International Hotel on Pennsylvania Avenue, which today hosts many of the international delegations which come to meet with officials at the White House.
-This lawsuit follows a lawsuit filed by hotel and restaurant operators in Washington, DC earlier in the spring, who allege unfair competition from the Hotel.
-The Trump Organization has said that it is plans to build another hotel in Washington, DC in the near future.
+This lawsuit follows a lawsuit filed by Washington, DC hotel and restaurant operators.
+The Trump Organization has announced plans to build another hotel in Washington, DC.

-Congress Goes to War with DC (And Not for the First Time)
+Congress Goes to War with DC (Once Again)

-The fourth week of January brought the first Congressional floor vote on a local DC law, as the House passed HR 7, designed to prohibit the spending of local DC tax money on abortion-related services.
+- The House passed HR 7, designed to prohibit the spending of local DC tax money on abortion-related services.
 The vote was a party-line affair.
 See the full results here.
-The fate of the legislation in the Senate remains unclear, but so far, the Senate has not taken action on the matter.
+So far, the Senate has not taken action on the matter.

-Finally, following the tragic shooting on Flag Day of a group of Congressmembers, staff, Capitol Hill Police officers and others at a baseball field in neighboring Alexandria, Virginia (a state with few restrictions on gun possession), Congressman Thomas Massie (KY-4) proposed another new provision intended to require the District of Columbia to allow concealed carry by any person holding a conceal carry permit in any other state.
-(You can see more on 2017 in Congress on our Recent Developments page.)
+- Following the tragic shooting on Flag Day of a group of Congressmembers, staff, Capitol Hill Police officers and others at a baseball field in neighboring Alexandria, Virginia (a state with few restrictions on gun possession), Congressman Thomas Massie (KY-4) proposed another new provision intended to require the District of Columbia to allow concealed carry by any person holding a conceal carry permit in any other state.

 Check out our 51st State video!